 She began her career in London in the Intellectual Property department of British Telecom and then worked alongside an intellectual property lawyer at Salès Vincent and Partners (now Denton Wilde Sapte), before joining the Intellectual Property Group of Baker and Mc Kenzie in Paris, where she practiced for more than 11 years.

-She also intervenes in national and transnational legal disputes in matters of trademarks, designs, copyright, domain names and unfair competition and administrative litigation before INPI and the European Authorities.
+She also intervenes in national and pan-europeans legal disputes in matters of trademarks, designs, copyright, domain names and unfair competition and administrative litigation before INPI and the European Authorities (EUIPO and ECJ).

 She is a member of the Association of Practitioners in Trademarks and Designs Law (APRAM).